 Recent works such as Gerontophilia and Pierrot Lunaire are currently making their rounds on the international film festival circuit, and director Bruce LaBruce’s provocative and highly sexualized work continues to garner awards worldwide.
 With or without the sex.

-Read our film review on Gerontophilia
+Read our Film Review Gerontophilia

 All pictures reproduced courtesy of Bruce LaBruce